JimFowler/books/Books20/Tools/doc/ajbbooks/operation.rst

 **Paste <Ctrl-V>**: This menu item is disabled.
 The Cut/Copy/Paste menu in any of the text or line items may be brought up with the right mouse button.

+**Delete <Del>**: This menu item is disabled.
+The Cut/Copy/Paste menu is any of the text of line items may be brought up with the right mouse button

 **Insert Symbol... <Ctrl-I>**: Brings up a window with a list of commonly used Unicode characters.
 By clicking on a character it will